billoxbury/blitscan/webapp/README.md

 ## TO-DO

-- Secure the app behind _https_.
-(In the current _R shiny_ implementation this is possible only with a corporate _R_ subscription.
-A better approach might be a port to another language such as PHP or Node.js)
+- Migrate to a PHP or Node.js implementation, probably in Azure App Service.
 - Decouple the data set from the web app container.
 - Replace the static date with a writable field that the user can manually overwrite.
 - Replace the static traffic light with a dynamic one that can be 'rolled' to a different position.